milos85vasic/Groot/README.md

 # What plugins does it have?
 Groot comes with the following plugins:
 - groot
+- groot-java
 - groot-kotlin
 - groot-credentials

-For now we have only Kotlin support, but soon we will add support for
+We currently support the following langauges:

-- Java (default)
+    - Java
+    - Kotlin

+Many other will come soon:
 - Groovy
 - Scala
 - Android and many other cool stuff.